Nyabsi/driver_leapify/README.md

 SteamVR for Leapmotion Controller 1 & 2 (*And other compatible controllers*) which strives for seamless co-existing with controllers.

-## !
-DISCLAIMER !
+## prerequisite

-Currently SteamVR has bug where the menu will entirely break when HMD is not connected, if drivers define custom Menus, please connect driver before using this driver, or SteamVR **will** crash.
+- Leapmotion controller (LMC1, LMC2, IR170, etc..)
+- HMD, this driver needs a Headset to work, this is a *SteamVR* limitation.

 ## Installation

 ### Step 1

-Install [Ultraleap Software](https://developer.leapmotion.com/tracking-software-download) for your device (use Gemini for LMC 1, Hyperion for LMC2)
+Install [Ultraleap Software](https://developer.leapmotion.com/tracking-software-download) for your device (use Gemini for LMC 1, Hyperion for LMC 2)

+*If you have issues activating Hyperion license, allow `LeapSvc.exe` in your firewall, if it still doesn't work.
+Contact Ultraleap directly.

 ### Step 2

 Download [the driver](https://github.com/Nyabsi/driver_leap/releases) and extract it to `C:\\Program Files (x86)\\Steam\\steamapps\\common\\SteamVR\\drivers\\`

-(NOTE: this path may vary from your Steam installation location, or choice of operating system)
+(NOTE: this path may vary from your Steam installation location and choice of operating system)

 ### Step 3